halfpintutopia/magic-forest-trail/README.md

         * For people to book family passes in advance
         * To ask questions about the trail
         * To ask about other activities in the area
-    * Provide a platform that boosts in tourism in the area
 * First Time Visitor Goals
     * Find information about the trails
     * Find the out how to get to the start of the trails
     * Find information about the distance of the trails
     * Find variations of the trial
     * Find the difficulty / suitability of the trails
-    * Be able to contact Braunwaldbahn, the company that provides the cable car sevice
     * See images of the trail
-    * Share their photos on social media
 * Return Vistor Goals
     * Try alternative routes
-    * Try other activities provided in the area
-    * Stay overnight in the accommodation provided in the area
-    * Try other recommended activities in the local area
 * Frequent Vistor Goals
     * Refer their friends, families and associates about the trail.